 There’s no doubt that PAYE and payroll management is one of the most important aspects of business administration.
 Paying employees accurately and on time is essential for your employee’s wellbeing and home life – they need to be able to rely on being paid on a consistent basis and without delays.

 In this article we explain what PAYE is and look at the basic rules by which businesses must manage this aspect of employment.

 What is PAYE (UK)?

-Pay as you Earn – frequently abbreviated to PAYE – was first introduced in 1944.
-It is the system by which employers in the UK deduct Income Tax and National Insurance contributions from an employee’s wages before paying their salary or pension.
+Pay as you earn – frequently abbreviated to PAYE – was first introduced in 1944.
+It's the system by which UK employers deduct income tax and National Insurance contributions from an employee wages, before paying their salary or pension.

 Employees have a tax code which is calculated by HMRC.
 This determines how much an employer deducts from someone’s gross pay.
 The amount someone is paid after deductions have been made is called net pay.

 All money collected from deductions is sent to HMRC by the employer ‘at source’.
 This means directly from employees’ wages before it reaches their bank account.
 National Insurance and student loan repayments may also be deducted in this way.